aravi3/MazeCraze/README.md

 [GitHubPages]: https://aravi3.github.io/MazeCraze/

 MazeCraze is an algorithm visualization tool for solving mazes.
-It uses different tree traversal methods to present the visualization of the solution.
+It uses 3 different tree traversal methods to present the visualization of the solution: breadth-first search, depth-first search, and A*.

 ![MainPic](./images/main_screen.png)